datacontroller/datacontroller.io/src/markdown-pages/pricing.md

 ### Out of Scope Support

-Our support goal is to help you by answering questions and solving problems that relate specifically to the Data Controller for SAS® software.
+Our support goal is to help you by answering questions and solving problems that relate specifically to the Data Controller for SAS® software, SASjs, or other in-house SAS-Powered Web Apps per the subscription plan.

 Occasionally a situation may arise where the scope is outside of the support service, including (but not limited to) the items below.

 #### Data Issues